F5Networks/f5-aci-servicecenter/docs/navigate.rst

 1. Click the Visibility tab, and then click the :guilabel:`Node` table from the Table list.

-2. From the :guilabel:`Partition` list, click the partition. **All partition** partition is supported for the Node table in v2.9 and later.
+2. From the :guilabel:`Partition` list, click the partition.
+The **All partition** option is supported for the Node table in v2.9 and later.

    This table shows all the Nodes from this BIG-IP device, provided they have a corresponding Tenant Application and EPG entry on the APIC.
 It also displays the pools that the node belongs to.
 For each pool, it shows the corresponding VIPs (virtual servers).